apache/arrow/docs/source/developers/guide/step_by_step/pr_and_github.rst

 it with upstream and push your code to origin.
 It will automatically be updated in your pull request as well.

-The steps of the updating the pull request would then be as follows:
+The steps for updating the pull request would then be as follows:

 1. Updating the code locally and making a commit as before: